-All of these three areas are implemented using the xwsSecurityInterceptor, which we will describe in Section 7.2, "xwsSecurityInterceptor".
+All of these three areas are implemented using the XwsSecurityInterceptor or Wss4jSecurityInterceptor, which we will describe in Section 7.2, "XwsSecurityInterceptor" and Section 7.3, "Wss4jSecurityInterceptor", respectively

 Note that WS-Security (especially encryption and signing) requires substantial amounts of memory, and will also decrease performance.
-If performance is important to you, you might want to consider not using WS-Security.
+If performance is important to you, you might want to consider not using WS-Security, or simply use HTTP-based security.